Matistjati/Mandelbuld-renderer/README.md

 # Mandelbuld-renderer (name subject to change)
 A realtime fractal renderer written using opengl.
 Gui is done with nanogui.<br/>
 It supports many fractals, including the mandelbrot, mandelbulb, mandelbox, buddhabrot, buddhagram and variations of these.<br/>
+Will either use approximated lighting models or path tracing with supports for a reflective ocean and clouds.<br/>
 There are plenty of sliders to change different aspects of the fractal.
 Each one has its own appropriate options.<br/>
 A 4096 x 2160 with 1000 as max iteration count:<br/>
 ![Alt text](/Images/buddhabrot.png?raw=true)